 Sam studied architecture and then town planning in Manchester and Glasgow before starting work with Liverpool City Council in 1970.
 He moved to Derbyshire with his family in the 1980s and became director of technical services at Erewash Borough Council.
 On retiring, he pursued his interest in environmental and regeneration issues and joined the Board of Groundwork Erewash Valley which he later chaired.
 Sam trained as a generalist adviser with the Citizens’ Advice Bureau which gave him the opportunity to join the Board of Peak District Rural Housing Association (PDRHA).
 He and his wife, Sue, have three grown-up children and two, soon to be three, grandchildren.
 His interests include sport, walking and the arts

 Ian works as a Policy Planner for the Peak District National Park Authority (PDNPA).
 After qualifying, he first worked as a Minerals Enforcement Planner before moving into practical environmental work with the British Trust for Conservation Volunteers (BTCV).
 After 18 months voluntary work for BTCV and the National Trust in Leeds and West Cumbria he managed a community environmental project in Hull and a countrywide environmental project in Leicestershire (both for BTCV).
 Ian moved to the Peak District in 1997 and worked freelance as a drystone waller and general landscape contractor before joining the PDNPA as a Village Planner in 2001.
 Ian is married and lives in Bradwell.
-His interests include hiking, trail and half marathon running, cycling, trekking abroad, playing cricket, watching rugby union, theatre and live music, and learning to play the drums.
+His interests include hiking, running, cycling, trekking, cricket, theatre and live music, and learning to play the drums.